-In Wall Street David v.
-Goliath story, 2 Goliaths fall
+In GameStop saga unfolding on Wall Street, 2 Goliaths fall

 Over the past three months, shares of GameStop Corp., which has been buffeted by a shift in gaming technology, have spiked well over 1000%.
 Shares are up another 100% at the opening bell Wednesday.

 That has created titanic losses for major Wall Street players who have “shorted” the stock, which means they borrowed shares and sold them, hoping to buy them back at a cheaper price and pocket the difference.
+As of Tuesday, the losses had already topped $5 billion in 2021, according to S3 Partners.

 And the phenomenon does not appear to by fading.